ditee-bhensadadiya/Research_Project/README.md

 Autonomous vehicles, warehouse robotics, delivery systems, and intelligent navigation

 🤝 Collaborator:
-‪@krishna_varsani
-Worked on development and implementation of the project.
+‪krishna varsani Worked on development and implementation of the project.

 This project highlights how Artificial Intelligence and IoT can be integrated to build intelligent autonomous systems.